pdrutherford/british-isles-supply-bot/README.md

 - Updates the sheet with new supply levels
 - Calculates days remaining & zero-supplies date
 - Highlights over-capacity situations
-- Sends Discord embeds (normal / warning / critical / zero) with rich field rows & sheet link
+- Sends Discord embeds using a compact, readable description (not grid fields), with a sheet link
 - Sends error embeds on failures
 - Runs automatically once per day (configurable - see below)